 It was suggested that magnetic clouds may experience erosion process (e.g., Dasso et al., 2006; Manchester et al., 2014; Ruffenach et al., 2012, 2015) through the magnetic reconnection with ambient solar wind (Gosling, 2012) when they propagate away from the Sun.
 A previous statistical study of 50 magnetic clouds (Ruffenach et al., 2015) showed that up to 90% of magnetic flux, with an average of 40%, can be eroded based on the imbalance of azimuthal magnetic flux in these clouds.
-A complete erosion process roughly consists of four phases as illustrated in Figure 9: a preerosion phase, during which the magnetic field lines of a magnetic cloud are not reconnected with the magnetic field lines in the ambient solar wind yet; an ongoing erosion phase, when the reconnected with the magnetic field lines in the around yet; field flux has been completely peeled-off from the magnetic cloud; a posterosion phase, the eroded magnetic field flux has been completely peeled-off from the magnetic cloud.
+A complete erosion process roughly consists of four phases as illustrated in Figure 9: a preerosion phase, during which the magnetic field lines of a magnetic cloud are not reconnected with the magnetic field lines in the ambient solar wind yet; an ongoing erosion phase, when the reconnected field lines are being peeled-off from the magnetic cloud; a posterosion phase, the eroded magnetic field flux has been completely peeled-off from the magnetic cloud.
 The second and third phases may happen simultaneously.
 Figure 8b shows an example of erosion by dividing the magnetic cloud into two parts: an inner core and an outer shell.
 The outer shell is gradually eroded during the propagation.
 The observational signature of the erosion of this event will be given later in section 4.4.
 Here we will see if this scenario can explain the decrease of the axial flux and the increase of the twist and if it is consistent with the observed profile of magnetic field from the spacecraft.